Pat Verbeek: Last years (1995–2002)

+Legacy

+Verbeek is the only NHL player to record 40+ goals and 200+ penalty minutes in the same season three times.
+He recorded thirteen 20-goal seasons, eight times doing so with 30 goals and four times reaching 40 goals.
+In the timespan of his career, he is one of twelve to have recorded 500 goals and one of 34 with 1,000 points.
+In 2012, he was inducted into the Connecticut Hockey Hall of Fame.

 Post-playing career

 After retirement, he became a part-time color analyst for television broadcasts of Red Wings' road games.
 Verbeek is the only player in NHL history to total over 500 career goals and 2500 career penalty minutes.
 He left his position as a broadcaster in September 2006, to become a scout for the Red Wings.
-Verbeek was later recruited by former teammate, Steve Yzerman, to work as assistant general manager for the Tampa Bay Lightning.
-Pat Verbeek worked alongside Yzerman for the Lightning for years, until the pair eventually returned to Detroit.
+Verbeek was later recruited by former teammate, Steve Yzerman, to serve as Director of Professional Scouting in June 2010.
+He was named Assistant General Manager and Director of Player Personnel in 2012.
+For the 2015 IIHF World Championship, Verbeek served as part of the management staff and served as Director of Player Personnel for Team North America at the 2016 World Cup of Hockey.

 On May 6, 2019, Verbeek was named an assistant general manager for the Detroit Red Wings.
+He added duties of overseeing the AHL team in 2021.

 Verbeek was named general manager of the Anaheim Ducks on February 3, 2022.
+In April 2026, The Athletic anonymously polled player agents asking which front office was hardest to deal with, and the Ducks came in first for the second year in a row.
+On May 12, Verbeek was named a finalist for the Jim Gregory General Manager of the Year Award.

-Personal
+Personal life

 Verbeek and his wife Dianne have five children.
 One son, Kyle, and four daughters: Stephanie, Kendall, Haley and Georgeanne.
 The family resided in Birmingham, Michigan during his tenure with the Red Wings, before relocating to Newport Beach, California.
+Kyle played hockey with the Springfield Jr. Blues of the North American Hockey League and played college hockey at Sacred Heart University.
 Patrick Kane lived with Verbeek and his family in 2003, after relocating to Detroit, Michigan to play for the Honeybaked 16U AAA hockey club.
 Kane credited Verbeek as a mentor and even emulated his playing style.